-LICENSED EMPLOYEE FAMILY AND MEDICAL LEAVE REQUEST FORM
+EMPLOYEE FAMILY AND MEDICAL LEAVE REQUEST FORM

+Date:

-Date: I, , request family and medical leave for the following reason: (check all that apply) for the birth of my child; for the placement of a child for adoption or foster care; to care for my child who has a serious health condition; to care for my parent who has a serious health condition; to care for my spouse who has a serious health condition; or because I am seriously ill and unable to perform the essential functions of my position. because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves. because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. e my obligation to provide medical certification of my serious health condition or that of a er in order to be eligible for family and medical leave within 15 days of the request for I acknowledge of the school e receipt of information regarding my obligations under the family and medical leave policy district.
-I request that i (check one) my family and medical leave begin on and I request leave as follows: I anticipate that I will be able to return to work on intermittent leave for the: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, spouse, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.
-Details of the needed intermittent leave: I anticipate ret turning to work at my regular schedule on bir dis ser nec bec sor of bec cov reduced work schedule for the: birth of my child or adoption or foster care placement subject to agreement by to district; serious health condition of myself, spouse, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in supp of a contingency operation as a member of the National Guard or Reserves because I am the spouse; son or daughter; parent; next of kin or covered service member with a serious injury or illness.
-Details of needed reduction in work schedule as follows: I anticipate returning to wo rk at my regular schedule on or reduced work schedule le an alternative position during the period of the family and medical intermittent eave.
-I also realize that with foreseeable intermittent or reduced work schedule ments of my health care provider, I may be required to schedule the leave to chool district operations. plans.
-My contributions wi are owed me, I will reimbur al leave, I agree to pay my regular contributions to employer sponsored benefit ll be deducted from moneys owed me during the leave period.
-If no monies rese the school district by personal check or cash for my contributions.
-I opped from the employer-sponsored benefit plans for failure to pay my I agree to reimburse the school district for any payment of my contributions with deductions from future monies owed to me or the school district may seek reimbursement of payments of my contributions in court.
-I acknowledge that the above we information is true to the best of my knowledge.
-Signed Date
+I, , request family and medical leave for the following reason:

+(check all that apply)

+for the birth of my child; for the placement of a child for adoption or foster care; to care for my child who has a serious health condition; to care for my parent who has a serious health condition; to care for my spouse who has a serious health condition; or because I am seriously ill and unable to perform the essential functions of my position. because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves. because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.

+I acknowledge my obligation to provide medical certification of my serious health condition or that of a family member in order to be eligible for family and medical leave within 15 days of the request for certification.

+I acknowledge receipt of information regarding my obligations under the family and medical leave policy of the school district.

+I request that my family and medical leave begin on and I request leave as follows: (check one)

+continuous I anticipate that I will be able to return to work on intermittent leave for the: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, spouse, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves. because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.
+Details of the needed intermittent leave:

+I anticipate returning to work at my regular schedule on .

-LICENSED EMPLOYEE FAMILY AND MEDICAL LEAVE REQUEST FORM
+EMPLOYEE FAMILY AND MEDICAL LEAVE REQUEST FORM